EdgeNet-project/edgenet-project.github.io/contributing_nodes.md

 ---
 # Contributing nodes to EdgeNet

-**TODO**: This page will describe how to contribute own nodes to EdgeNet.

 Any site can contribute nodes to EdgeNet on a part-time or fulltime basis.
 No approval from edge-net.org is required.
 EdgeNet users should also note that EdgeNet hasn't vetted these nodes; they may be secure, or not, may be subject to memory dump attacks, etc.  *Unencrypted sensitive information should not be stored on an EdgeNet node*; EdgeNet is an experimental infrastructure and testbed built with contributed resources, _not_ a reliable, robust, secure facility.